sankamuk/Layer7Monitor/README.md

 ## 3. Property file overview and details of property monitored

 The propery file is the key to configure monitoring for your environment.
-The blank property file ***solr_monitor.prop*** is extensively commented to explain each and every property in quite detail fashion along with sample value.

 ## 4. Support and managebility